 About Us

-The UNH Technology Transfer Center serves highway and public works departments to improve the quality and safety of roads and streets in towns, cities, and counties throughout New Hampshire.
-As the site of the state’s Local Technical Assistance Program (LTAP), UNH T2 provides training, technical assistance, newsletters, research and guidance to increase the knowledge of the transportation workforce and decision makers.
-UNH T2 also provides access to a network of knowledgeable partners and peers to strengthen collaboration and support local highway teams in maintaining their communities' assets.
+The UNH T2 Center supports highway and public works departments in improving the quality and safety of roads and streets across New Hampshire.
+As the home of the state’s Local Technical Assistance Program (LTAP), UNH T2 provides practical training, technical assistance, and resources to support local road networks- often a community’s most valuable public asset.
+UNH T2 also connects local highway teams with knowledgeable partners and peers to strengthen collaboration and support effective roadway maintenance.

 The history of LTAP